Own-Data-Privateer/hoardy-adb/README.md

 ```

 Note that, at the moment, `hyadb restore-apks` is not recursive and each app to be restored must be given as a separate argument.
-When restoring a multi-APK app, it much be given as a directory containing its split-APK parts (and nothing else).
+When restoring a multi-APK app, it must be given as a directory containing its split-APK parts (and nothing else).

 `hyadb backup-apks` generates result in this way, so, normally, you don't need to think about it.